Optima bank S A : Acknowledgment of Transaction

 of Transactions

-Mr. Tzanetakis is subject to the obligation to disclose his transactions involving shares issued by the Bank in accordance with Article 19 of EU regulation 596/2014.
+Mr. Gavriilidis is subject to the obligation to disclose his transactions involving shares issued by the Bank in accordance with Article 19 of EU regulation 596/2014.

 Optima bank S.A.